An Approach to Causal Inference over Stochastic Networks: Estimation and Identifying Assumptions

 \begin{assumption}{Unconfounded Treatment Assignment Assumption Under Network Assignment} where $A$ is a network, X is a set of nodal covariates on the nodes, and $\mathbb{Y}$ are the potential outcomes. \end{assumption}

-Should we want to account for the uncertainty in the network it is possible to make the assumption, as in \cite{Kao2017}, that the causal link between the network and outcomes can be broken by the inclusion of nodal covariates.
+To account for uncertainty in the network it is possible to make the assumption, as in \cite{Kao2017}, that the causal link between the network and outcomes can be broken by the inclusion of nodal covariates.
 Specifically:

 \begin{assumption}{Unconfounded Network Assumption under Network Interference} \end{assumption}

 We note that Assumption \ref{assump:treat_assump} also follows as a consequence of the chain graph approximation, as in the three node example in Figure \ref{fig:3_node_chain} \citep[See][for discussion on this]{lauritzen2002}.